If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 What is erectile dysfunction?

-Erectile dysfunction is when a man can’t get an erection to have sex or can’t keep an erection long enough to finish having sex.
-(It used to be called impotence).
-Erectile dysfunction can occur at any age, but it is more common in men older than 75 years of age.
+Erectile dysfunction (ED) is when a man cannot get or keep an erection.
+The condition prevents the man from having sex or finishing sex.
+This condition used to be called impotence.
+ED can occur at any age, but it is more common in men older than 75 years of age.

 Erectile dysfunction doesn’t have to be a part of getting older.
 It’s true that as you get older, you may need more stimulation (such as stroking and touching) to get an erection.
 You might also need more time between erections.
 But older men should still be able to get an erection and enjoy sex.